Master of Science in Electrical Engineering, 120 credits

 Knowledge and reasoning in mathematics, natural sciences, and engineering

-- be able to carry out modeling, simulation, and design of modern communication links and networks.
+- be able to carry out measurement and evaluation of integrated circuits and systems.

 - be able to formulate a model for a relevant problem and critically evaluate its validity.

-- be creative, enterprising and take responsibility for their own contribution to the solution of a problem.
+- be creative, enterprising and take responsibility for the own contribution to the solution of a problem.

 - be capable of teamwork and active collaboration within a group by sharing tasks and responsibilities

 - be able to initialize, plan, carry out and evaluate scientific and engineering projects

 - be able to communicate and to give presentations in English, orally and in writing